 Partnerships are the exception and do not pay income taxes as an entity.
 Instead, if you are part of a partnership, you must file an annual information return.
 Then, each partner will include their share of the income or losses on their personal income tax return.

-See which forms you need to file to account for your business’ income taxes, or keep reading.
+Keep reading to see which forms you need to file to account for your business’ income taxes.

 If you have employees, you are responsible for paying payroll taxes, which include:

 - Federal Income Tax Withheld from Employees: You pay these taxes on behalf of your employees.
 The exact amount depends on the employees’ income and filing status but can range from 10% to 37%.

 - Federal & State Unemployment Taxes (FUTA & SUTA): If an employee has made over $1,500 in wages in a quarter, you must pay unemployment taxes in the amount of 6% of the first $7,000 they’ve earned.
 If you pay FUTA on time, you will usually receive a 5.4% credit, requiring you to only pay at a rate of 0.6%.
 SUTA rates vary widely from state to state and may depend on your industry.

 - Employer and Employee Social Security and Medicare Taxes: Employers and employees must both pay 6.2% in Social Security taxes and 1.45% in Medicare taxes .

 Unlike most taxes, the IRS requires small business owners to make deposited payments for these taxes at least once a month.
 Failure to comply with your business’s set pay schedule can result in hefty fines.
 If you’re a newer business, this can be especially detrimental.
 As such, staying current on small business tax rates and their deadlines is imperative.

 If you’re self-employed, or a sole proprietorship, you will need to pay these taxes to contribute to your social security and Medicare benefits.